dkaiser014/gobup/README.md

 ### **bup start**

-Intializes **B.U.P** in a folder inputed by the user and creates a config file containing some useful information about the project.
+Intializes **B.U.P** in a folder inputed by the user and creates a config file containing some useful information about the project and a log file for later use.

 Example: